-Figure 25: Pathfinder model for user-defined fundamental diagram.
-This case if for level movement.
+Figure 23: Pathfinder model for user-defined fundamental diagram.
+This case is for level movement.
 Similar models were used for stairs and ramps.
+The sources introduce occupants to the model, the red squares indicate where speed-density is measured, and the occupants exit on the right.

-The input to Pathfinder consists of the speed (or speed ratio) for each case and the normalized speed-density curve, Figure 26.
+The input to Pathfinder consists of the speed (or speed ratio) for each case and the normalized speeddensity curve, Figure 24.
 In addition, it is necessary to set the occupant size to correspond to the person density defined by the standard.
 Knowing the density, we can assume tight hexagonal packing as follows:

-$$\rho{HEX}=2/\left(\left(\sqrt{3}\right)S^2\right)$$
+$$\rho{HEX} = 2/((\sqrt{3})S^2)$$